ErikMeinders/adf3-createaccountlist/README.md

 Tool to create an account.yml list for all your current account.

 Run this in your Organization Master account in your checked-out aws-deployment-framework-bootstrap repo.
+This is best done in a Cloud9 environment in your master account.

 `
 adf3-createaccountlist > adf-accounts/preADF3existingaccounts.yml